 Previous Studies

 Numerous studies have assessed post-fire vegetation response using satellite imagery.
 Vegetation regeneration is determined by a number of natural and anthropogenic factors including topography, vegetation type, hydrology, and land management practices.
 Remotely sensed Normalized Difference Vegetation Index (NDVI) products are effective tools for monitoring vegetation dynamics.
-In “Monitoring post-wildfire vegetation response with remotely sensed time-series data in Spain, USA, and Israel,” van Leeuwen et al. explain that vegetation cover and pattern are among the most important aspects of analyzing ecological consequences of disturbances (75).
+In “Monitoring post-wildfire vegetation response with remotely sensed time-series data in Spain, USA, and Israel,” van Leeuwen et al. (2010) explain that vegetation cover and pattern are among the most important aspects of analyzing ecological consequences of disturbances (p.
+75).
 One objective of their study was to monitor post-wildfire vegetation response using 250-meter Terra MODIS NDVI time-series data.
-Their study concluded that remotely sensed NDVI time-series data is beneficial in assessing post-wildfire vegetation response (91).
-In a similar study called “Using MODIS-NDVI for the Modeling of Post-Wildfire Vegetation Response as a Function of Environmental Conditions and Pre-Fire Restoration Treatments,” Leon et al. selected three wildfires that occurred in Bandelier National Monument in New Mexico between 1999 and 2007, and three adjacent control sites.
+Their study concluded that remotely sensed NDVI time-series data is beneficial in assessing post-wildfire vegetation response (p.
+91).
+In a similar study called “Using MODIS-NDVI for the Modeling of Post-Wildfire Vegetation Response as a Function of Environmental Conditions and Pre-Fire Restoration Treatments,” Leon et al. (2012) selected three wildfires that occurred in Bandelier National Monument in New Mexico between 1999 and 2007, and three adjacent control sites.
 A time-series analysis was performed by taking the average NDVI during monsoon season each year after a fire occurred, to establish long term trends in vegetation response.
 Thus, remotely sensed NDVI products have successfully measured trends in post-fire phenology.

 A similar set of studies establish a relationship between runoff response and burned watersheds.
-In “Linking runoff response to burn severity after a wildfire,” Moody et al. note that runoff response is a function of rainfall and soil properties.
+In “Linking runoff response to burn severity after a wildfire,” Moody et al. (2008) note that runoff response is a function of rainfall and soil properties.
 Changes in runoff response are temporally and spatially variable and depend on factors such as vegetation, burn severity, climate, and topography.
 Runoff response and burn severity were measured in seven sub-watersheds in Rendija Canyon of New Mexico, USA.
-This study established a linear rainfall-discharge relationship in which a rainfall intensity greater than 8.5 mm h-1 is indicative of runoff potential.
+Moody et al. established a linear rainfall-discharge relationship in which a rainfall intensity greater than 8.5 mm h-1 is indicative of runoff potential (p.
+2063).
 Furthermore, research has shown that remote sensing can be used to simulate runoff at regional and global scales, although directly linking runoff to disturbances such as wildfires requires further study.
-In “A first approach to global runoff simulation using satellite rainfall estimation,” Hong et al. explain that hydrological models used to predict runoff are not common decision support tools due to data requirements and complicated modeling processes.
+In “A first approach to global runoff simulation using satellite rainfall estimation,” Hong et al. (2007) explain that hydrological models used to predict runoff are not common decision support tools due to data requirements and complicated modeling processes.
 Remote sensing offers a supplemental tool in rainfall-runoff simulation where global satellite-based rainfall estimation is the main input parameter.
-Hong et al. use the USDA Natural Resources Conservation Service (NRCS) runoff curve number (CN) method to model rainfall-runoff, using the first nine years of rainfall estimates from the Tropical Rainfall Measuring Mission (TRMM) data.
+Hong et al. use the USDA Natural Resources Conservation Service (NRCS) runoff curve number (CN) method to model rainfall-runoff, using the first nine years of rainfall estimates from the Tropical Rainfall Measuring Mission (TRMM) data (p.
+2).

-Overall, numerous studies have successfully identified repeatable post-wildfire vegetation recovery and runoff relationships, but less research assesses the impact of wildfire on runoff vulnerability over an extended period of vegetation regrowth.
+Overall, numerous studies have successfully identified repeatable post-wildfire vegetation recovery and rainfall-runoff relationships, but less research assesses the impact of wildfire on runoff vulnerability over an extended period of vegetation regrowth.

 Objectives